 Emails can be a messy place to be!
 If you have the 999+ notification on your emails, it may be time to clean those up!

-1. Unsubscribe from emails
+- Unsubscribe from emails

-As painful as it may be, go through all of your emails and don’t just start deleting anything you don’t need!
+When you start cleaning up your inbox, don’t just start deleting anything you don’t need!
 That will just mean you’ll have the same problem again in a few months!

-Take the time to look through all the emails you get and actually unsubscribe from things you no longer want or need.
+As painful as it may be, take the time to look through all the emails you get and actually unsubscribe from things you no longer want or need.

-Since this will take a long time, here’s one way to speed up the process.
-Let’s say you get a bunch of Best Buy emails you don’t want anymore.
+Since this will likely take a long time, here’s one way to speed up the process.

 Search up the keyword you’re looking for and it will pull up all the emails with that word.

 That way, you can use one email to unsubscribe and quickly glance through all the other emails to see if any are actually important.

 That way you won’t have to scroll through your entire email looking for each one or trying to remember if you’ve unsubscribed already.

-2. Create folders in your email
+- Create folders in your email

 This is going to be a game-changer in helping you clean up your digital workspace.
 You can see them over on the side of my email.

 To create these folders, or “Labels” as they’re actually called.
 Go to the side of your email and scroll down til you see “Create new label”